themichaelbender/demos/blogs/Build-Parameterized-Script.md

 So that produces exactly the data we are looking for so the next step is to parameterize this by adding the code into a script, and creating a parameter block.
 A Parameter block defines the parameters that a script uses.
 Below is a sample :
 ```
 param {}

+In the example above, I want to ensure that the script always gets the required input of the ResourceGroupName so I make the parameter manadatory.
+If the parameter is not included at execution, PowerShell will prompt for input before it executes.

+This is a simple example of begin tool building and autmation in PowerShell.